-- Draw an ellipsoid with BS and MS as Foci - All points on the ellipsoid have the same BS-MS run length - □ Fresnel ellipsoids = Ellipsoids for which run length = $LoS + i\lambda/2$ - □ At the Fresnel ellipsoids results in a phase shift of i\pi - Radius of the i^{th} ellipsoid at a distance d_T from the transmitter and d_R from the receiver is $i\lambda d_T d_R$

-□ Free space (d2) law is followed up to the distance at which the first Fresnel Ellipsoid touches the ground
+- Draw an ellipsoid with BS and MS as Foci - □ All points on the ellipsoid have the same BS-MS run length - □ Fresnel ellipsoids = Ellipsoids for which run length = $LoS + i\lambda/2$ - □ At the Fresnel ellipsoids results in a phase shift of i\pi - □ Radius of the ith ellipsoid at a distance d_T from the transmitter and d_R from the receiver is $r_i \approx \sqrt{\frac{i\lambda d_T d_R}{d_T + d_R}}$ - □ Free space (d2) law is followed up to the distance at which the first Fresnel Ellipsoid touches the ground

-Can you repeat how the ellipsoid relates to the positions of the transmitters?
+□ Can you repeat how the ellipsoid relates to the positions of the transmitters?

 A circle has one center.
 An ellipse has two "foci."
-Ellipse is in 2D.
-Ellipsoid is in 3D.
-Fresnel zone is an ellipsoid with foci at the transmitter and receiver antenna.
+The ellipse is in 2D.
+The Ellipsoid is in 3D.
+The Fresnel zone is an ellipsoid with foci at the transmitter and receiver antenna.

-☐ Can you go over what the purpose of a Fresnel Zone is?
+□ Can you go over the purpose of a Fresnel Zone?
 I get the formula, but what is the theoretical purpose of it?

-Any objects in the zone, will reduce the signal even if they are not in the straightline joining the two antenna.
+Any objects in the zone will reduce the signal even if they are not in the straight line joining the two antennas.

-■What is the radius that the 5th bullet point refers to?
+❑ What is the radius that the 5th bullet point refers to?
 Would that formula be used to solve for i?